US bombers fly over South China Sea amid tensions

 End of the honeymoon and North Korea

-Thursday's demonstration of military might by the US and one of its key regional allies comes on the heels of a tense week in US-China relations, which analysts said signaled the end of the honeymoon period between the two nations that began with a summit at Trump's Mar-a-Lago resort in April.
+Thursday's demonstration of military might by the US and one of its key regional allies comes on the heels of a tense week in US-China relations, which analysts said signaled the end of the honeymoon period between the two nations that began with a summit at President Donald Trump's Mar-a-Lago resort in April.

 Xi said that ties with the US have been strained by "some negative factors" in a telephone conversation with Trump on Sunday following a flurry of controversial moves from the US.